Spatial Informatics Research Programme

 About the Program

-Spatial Informatics (SI) PhD Programme is aimed at promoting research in the areas of GeoSpatial technologies (Remote Sensing and GIS) and its related areas.
-The program provides opportunities for students to work in both GIsystem related research, new methodologies and algorithm development for both RS and GIS and in all related application domain areas.
+PhD Programme in Spatial Informatics is aimed at promoting research in the areas of GeoSpatial technologies (Remote Sensing and GIS) and its related areas.
+The program provides opportunities for students to work in different areas of GI science and system related research, new methodologies and algorithm development for both RS and GIS and in all related application domain areas.

-* Note Students with background in CSE can also apply for the regular PhD program in CSE offered here at IIIT-H and do research in this area.
+* Note Students with background in Computer Sceince can also apply for the regular PhD program in CSE offered here at IIIT-H and do research in Spatial Informatics area.
 It be noted that such students will be governed by the PhD in CSE program guidelines.

-A student of the PhD program in Spatial Informatics is expected to follow the following 4 stages (I to IV) and satisfy them.
+A student of the PhD program in Spatial Informatics is expected to successfully complete the following 4 stages (I to IV) for the award of the degree.

 I. Course requirements (Depth)